Paul Stephenson (civil rights campaigner): Awards and honours/legacy

-In 1988 Stephenson received the Bristol City Council Community Award for Achievement and Services Rendered to the Black Community and the West Indian Community Publishers Award.
-Further awards include the Bristol West African and Caribbean Council Community Achievers' Award (1996), and the city council's One Person Can Make a Difference Award (2006).
+In 1988, Stephenson received the Bristol City Council Community Award for Achievement and Services Rendered to the Black Community and the West Indian Community Publishers Award.
+Further awards he was given include the Bristol West African and Caribbean Council Community Achievers' Award (1996), and the city council's One Person Can Make a Difference Award (2006).

-In 2007 Stephenson was granted the Freedom of the City of Bristol, being the first black person to be so honoured.
+In 2007, Stephenson was granted the Freedom of the City of Bristol, being the first black person to be so honoured.
 The citation stated: "Paul Stephenson has devoted his life to improving race relations and encouraging community involvement and is a founder member of the Bristol Black Archives Project which has contributed greatly to an understanding of the history of the City and has helped to build closer relations between all the communities of Bristol."

-In 2009 he was given an OBE "for his services to equal opportunities and to community relations in Bristol".
+In 2009, he was given an OBE "for his services to equal opportunities and to community relations in Bristol".
 He received honorary degrees from the University of the West of England (Master of Education) in November 2009, "in recognition of his substantial contribution to pioneering work in race relations and the extension of opportunity to socially excluded young people", and the University of Bristol (Doctor of Law) in July 2014 "for his dedication to fighting for equality and civil rights across Bristol and around the world for over 60 years".

 In November 2017, Stephenson received a Pride of Britain Award for Lifetime Achievement, presented to him by Lenny Henry, who said: "It is a well-known saying that to achieve greatness you have to stand on the shoulders of giants.
 You really are a giant.
 So without you, there wouldn't be any black or Asian politicians."
 The judges' citation said: "Thanks to Paul's courage, principles and determination, Britain is a more open and tolerant place today.
 He has changed the way we all live for the better, and his story reminds us that the battle for civil rights was not confined to America."

 In June 2020, following the toppling of the Edward Colston statue in central Bristol by Black Lives Matter protestors, a campaign began to replace the statue with one of Paul Stephenson.
-On October 20, 2020, Great Western Railway named one of its Intercity Express Trains (800 036) in Stephenson's honour at a ceremony at Bristol Temple Meads.
+On 20 October 2020, Great Western Railway named one of its Intercity Express Trains (800 036) in Stephenson's honour at a ceremony at Bristol Temple Meads station.

+On 8 November 2024 he was featured on BBC Radio 4's Last Word programme.